nyu-polonsky-brine-2019/polonsky-data-workshop-2019/db.md

 ## SQLite

 * {:.fragment} SQLite is the most widely installed relational database as it is used with every Android and iPhone device.
-* {:.fragment} open source and widely used; commonly embedded in desktop applications / used as a prototyping tool due to ease of deployment
+* {:.fragment} open source and very popular; commonly embedded in desktop applications / used as a prototyping tool due to ease of deployment
 	* see [http://sqlite.org/famous.html](http://sqlite.org/famous.html)
 	* (e.g. Adobe’s Photoshop LightRoom, Chrome to store cookie data)
-* {:.fragment} can we used with many different programming languages... [see SQLite Wrappers](http://www.sqlite.org/cvstrac/wiki?p=SqliteWrappers)
+* {:.fragment} can be used with many different programming languages... [see SQLite Wrappers](http://www.sqlite.org/cvstrac/wiki?p=SqliteWrappers)

 </section>